Iridescent: A Framework Enabling Online System Implementation Specialization: Case Studies

 \fakepara{LibLPM-FP} specializes the lookup function to add a fast-path specialization point.
-The target is the lookup function where the input-output pairs of the lookup function executions are captured.
+This specialization adds an exact match if-else fast-path for the top-N input IP addresses.

 \fakepara{LibLPM-NI} creates a code-generation specialization point in the LPM library.
 The code-generation specialization point generates a new version of the lookup function which generates a nested-if-else tree of checks consisting of prefix match checks for the incoming address for each lpm entry.
 The nested-if-else tree starts at the least specific matching rule (based on prefix length) and progressively checks for the most specific matching rule until it can't find one anymore.
-By performing this code generation specialization, the lookup function can embed the prefix rules directly into the codebase allowing for more optimized checks.
+With this code generation specialization, we embed the prefix rules directly into the codebase, forgoing expensive dynamic datastructure traversals and enabling further optimizations for individual branches.

-We also create an additional specialization, LibLPM-NI-FP, which combines the previous two specializations by adding a fast-path specialization point in the generated nested-if specialized lookup function.
+\fakepara{LibLPM-NI-FP} combines the previous two specializations by adding a fast-path specialization point in the generated nested-if specialized lookup function.